sej3686/vue-portfolio/README.md

 # My Portfolio
-## My portfolio which I use to showcase my experiences in the Web Development field
+## which I use to showcase my experiences in the Web Development field